 As an educational institution we recognize the considerable benefits emanating from the diverse human mosaic that is our university.
 It is our vision to be an intellectual and cultural center that engages our students, faculty, staff and community partners in an ongoing and dynamic process that prepares each of us to be culturally competent in an ever-changing multicultural world.

-The University of West Florida Equal Opportunity, Affirmative Action and non-discrimination policies can be found at here.
-Additionally, the 2018-2022 University of West Florida Diversity Plan may also be found at the link above.
+The University of West Florida Equal Opportunity, Affirmative Action and non-discrimination policies and the 2018-2022 University of West Florida Diversity Plan may be found on the Equity & Diversity webiste.

 Tobacco-Free Campus Statement